 But not all the Loop's retail glory is in the past.
 Macy's State Street (111 N. State St.) now occupies the historic Marshall Field's store, where the iconic clocks still tick away the hours at the building's northwest and southwest corners, and inside shoppers still crane their necks to view the beautiful 1907 Tiffany & Co. vaulted mosaic ceiling above the five-story atrium.

-One experience you shouldn't miss, especially if this is your first visit to the Windy City, is a dose of that particular flavor of blues music born here in the middle of the last century.
+One experience you shouldn't miss, especially if this is your first vacation in the Windy City, is a dose of that particular flavor of blues music born here in the middle of the last century.
 In the Near North Side's River North district, Blue Chicago on Clark (536 N. Clark St.) specializes in just such an experience.
 Locals might complain how touristy these places are, but if you want a Chicago blues souvenir to take back home—say a poster, T-shirt or CD—you've come to the right place.
 More importantly, the music is great, with some of Chicago's best singers and musicians performing here (count on hearing “Sweet Home Chicago”).
 Phone (312) 661-0100 for Blue Chicago on Clark.

-You can savor a well-mixed cocktail at the sophisticated Gilt Bar (230 W. Kinzie St.).
+If you're in search of things for couples to do, you can savor a well-mixed cocktail at the sophisticated Gilt Bar (230 W. Kinzie St.).
 Head downstairs Thursday through Saturday to the dimly lit “library,” reminiscent of the Gilded Age and an intimate space for dinner and drinks; phone (312) 464-9544.
 Journey to the South Pacific—at least the kitschy, idealized version that was all the rage in the 1950s—at Three Dots and a Dash (435 N. Clark St.), where the drinks are strong, mixed with fresh fruit juice, and served in festive mugs shaped like seashells, skulls and tiki gods.
 The décor is a blend of 21st-century chic and traditional 20th-century tiki bar, and although the crowds can be daunting, once you've made it inside, you'll be enchanted by the fun tiki atmosphere.
 You'll find the easy-to-miss entrance down an alley off Hubbard Street just east of Clark.
 Phone (312) 610-4220.

 A perfect place to meet friends and enjoy a glass of wine with dinner before exploring the Near North Side's other nightspots is Bandera American Cooking (535 N. Michigan Ave.), where tables bask beneath focused spotlights, creating a stage for delicious salads and gourmet takes on such homey staples as rotisserie chicken with skillet cornbread.
 Arrive before sunset and enjoy the second-floor views of bustling Michigan Avenue, and if you decide to linger on into the evening, you'll be treated to live jazz music.
 Phone (312) 644-3524.